What Does e.g. Mean?

-The abbreviation e.g. means “for example,” and offers a short and easy way to write ‘for example’.
-This makes it clear to the reader that an example is being provided in the following sentences.
+The abbreviation e.g. means “for example”.
+It’s an easy way to write ‘for example’, and makes it clear that an example is about to be given.

-E.g. stands for the Latin words exempli gratia, which translates to “for the sake of example”.
+- E.g. stands for the Latin words exempli gratia (translates to “for the sake of example”).

 Likewise, you would use e.g. in writing the same as you would “for example” in English: to introduce an example, or a few examples.
-See a couple examples of the exempli gratia, in action:
+See examples in action:

 Should that happen to poor, as-yet unaffected places (e.g., most of South Asia and Africa) the suffering can be great.—“WHO rejects calls to move Olympics over Zika fears”